neuro-inc/neuro-cli/docs/images_reference.rst

 .. class:: RemoteImage

-   *Read-only* :class:`~dataclasses.dataclass` for describing *image* in remote registry (Neuro hosted or other registries like DockerHub_).
+   *Read-only* :class:`~dataclasses.dataclass` for describing *image* in remote registry (Neuro Platform hosted or other registries like DockerHub_).

    .. attribute:: name